Please have a look below if you have questions regarding resource consents.

 Most consents are non-notified and are processed within 20 working days (four weeks) as required under the Resource Management Act 1991.

-The length of time for processing consent depends largely on a good quality complete application being received that completely describes the activity and the effects on the environment.
+The length of time for processing consents depends largely on the quality of the complete application submitted, that describes the activity and the effects on the environment fully.

 How the application is to be processed can also affect the processing time e.g. non-notified, limited notification or public notification.
-A non-notified consent will be processed within 20 working days while a notified consent will take at least two months, more if a hearing is required.
+A non-notified consent will be processed within 20 working days while a notified consent will take a minimum of two months.
+It will take more time if a hearing is required.

 Generally, an Assessment of Environmental Effects' will need to be prepared and submitted with the application.
 This provides information on the likely effects that your activity will have on the environment and what your proposals are, if any, to address those effects.

-Conditions are placed on consents to protect the environment for current and future users and are designed to avoid or mitigate any negative environmental effects resulting from your activity.
+Conditions are added onto consents to protect the environment for current and future users and are designed to avoid or mitigate any negative environmental effects resulting from your activity.

 The consent holder must comply with all conditions of consent on their consent.

-Unless otherwise advised when consent is granted, your resource consent will 'lapse' or expire after five years if you have not started the activity (known as 'giving effect to your consent').
+When a resource consent is granted it will state it's duration or expiry date.
+Your resource consent will 'lapse' or expire after five years unless otherwise stated.
+Your consent will 'lapse' or expire if you have not started the activity (known as 'giving effect to your consent').

-When applying for resource consent, you may request a different timeframe.
+When applying for a resource consent, you may request a different timeframe.

 Consents must be used (exercised) before they lapse (within five years of being granted unless otherwise stated).